GfellerLab/MoDec/README.md

   To make that MoDec outputs its logs to a log file created in the result folder instead of outputting it to the terminal.

+* `-k 9` or `--kmer 9`:
+  The kmer size used when comparing input peptides to give weights on each peptide based on the similarity between each of the input peptides.
+Use a value of 0 if you do not want to give any weight on peptides (default is a value equal to *Lmotif*, which is recommanded for HLA-II peptidomics where many peptides are highly similar, coming from the same protein but often trimmed at other positions).

+* `-a ACGT` or `--alphabet ACGT`:
+  The letters allowed in the alphabet.
+This is used if we want to run MoDec on other letters than the 20 standard amino acids, for example to apply it to nucleotides.
+By default it corresponds to *ACDEFGHIKLMNPQRSTVWY* but if using the 20 standard AAs, it is better not to use this option because for the moment it would disable some specific settings that are only available in the standard case.

+* `-u X` or `--unk_aa X`:
+  Defines the letter used to describe an unknown amino acid in the sequences (by default it is *-*).
+This should be a single letter, if more than one letter is given, only the first one is used.
+The unk_aa are treated differently in the computation.

+* `-c chemistry` or `--col_scheme chemistry`:
+  Defines the color scheme used by ggseqlogo if making an html report of the results.
+Available schemes depend on ggseqlogo version, but should include *auto* (default value), *chemistry*, *chemistry2*, *hydrophobicity*, *nucleotide*, *nucleotide2*, *base_pairing*, *clustalx*, *taylor* and *modified*.

+* `--theta_norm 1`:
+  Tells which type of background frequency normaization to use for the theta (it tells which type of *f* to use in equation (1) from our paper).
+For the moment, these values are available:
+  * 0: no normalization, all AA have an equal weight;
+  * 1: estimate of background frequencies in HLA-II peptidomics data (default value, recommended for HLA-II data);
+  * 2: AA frequencies from the human proteome;
+  * 3: AA frequencies computed based on the current dataset - i.e. frequencies
+       from AA found in all peptides from the dataset.
+  * 4: estimate of background frequencies in MHC-II peptidomics data from mice.
+  Note that when the *alphabet* is given, the only possible values are 0 and 3.

+* `--flat_freq 2`:
+  Tell which type of frequency to use for the flat motif (corresponds to the *h_i* frequency used for *theta^0_l,i* in equation (1) from our paper).
+The possible values are the same as for *theta_norm* above (default value is *2*).
+  Note that when the *alphabet* is given, the only possible values are 0 and 3.

+* `-S 0`, `--Salign 0`:
+  A switch telling how to count to motif offset *alignment* S, giving more weights to motifs found at similar locations along the sequences:
+  * 0: consider centered motifs independent of peptide size;
+  * 1: count from the N-terminal of the sequences;
+  * 2: count from the C-terminal of the sequences;
+  * 3: do not consider offset preferences, i.e. motifs found anywhere along sequence will have same weight.

 ### Results returned and additional information

 * MoDec creates a folder containing various files and subfolders with the results.